 For a long time, the only person who believed Keli Vice was a writer was her mother.
-Even after earning an English degree from UCLA, then working as an editor for a Los Angeles design magazine, in public relations in the music industry and as a copywriter and digital marketing consultant in the wine industry … it still took a fair amount of time for her to realize (and then to admit) that her mother was right.
-She WAS, in fact, a writer of sorts.
+Even after earning an English degree from UCLA, then working as an editor for a Los Angeles design magazine, in public relations in the music industry and as a copywriter and digital marketing consultant in the wine industry…it still took a fair amount of time for her to realize (and then to admit) that her mother was right.
+She WAS, in fact, a writer.

 For all intents and purposes, she had been one for years.
-The writing might have been about interior design, or classic rock reissues, or why Pinot Noir should be chilled to 60° F before serving … but there was a lot of writing going on.
+The writing might have been about interior design, or classic rock reissues, or why Pinot Noir should be chilled to 60° Farenheit before serving…but there was a lot of writing going on.

-Because, like so many English majors before her, there were more than a few secret chapters—the product of stolen hours devoted to fiction over the years—that were furtively hidden away on her computer, patiently waiting for “someday” to arrive.
+Because, like so many English majors before her, there were dozens of secret chapters—the product of stolen hours devoted to fiction over the years—that were furtively hidden away on her computer, patiently waiting for “someday” to arrive.
 In reality, her Malcolm-Gladwell-esque “10,000 hours of writing” had been underway for quite some time.

 So now what?